 The March on Washington highlighted changes the country needed to make on race that had yet to come to fruition during the hundred years since slavery.
-It marked the first united front against injustice in the country's history.

-A crowd of 250 thousand whites and blacks assembled near the Lincoln Memorial on August 28, 1963, for jobs and freedom.
-They witnessed speeches by activist and Freedom Rider John Lewis, the organizer Byron Rustin, who put the government on notice, and Dr. Martin Luther King, Jr, who inspired everyone with his historic I Have A Dream Speech.
-Other brave leaders, such as Whitney Young, also took the podium.
+A crowd of over 250 thousand African Americans and other concerned citizens assembled near the Lincoln Memorial on August 28, 1963, for jobs and freedom.
+They were inspired by the words of Freedom Rider John Lewis, who demanded freedom at any cost; Byron Rustin, who played a significant role in organizing the event; and Dr. Martin Luther King, Jr.'s historic "I Have a Dream" Speech, which was heard around the world.
+Other brave leaders like Whitney Young also shared the podium.

 President John F. Kennedy, who would be pressured to modify his stance on Civil Rights, and members of his cabinet watched from the sidelines as African Americans departed the gathering filled with hope and optimism for the future.

-The timing could not have been better as the country was mired in Jim Crow in the South and deep-seated racism in the North.
-A system of Sharecropping caused many blacks to live in abject poverty in the Southern States as scores of Northern blacks were confined to public housing with few job opportunities.
+The timing could not have been better, as the country was mired in Jim Crow in the South and deep-seated racism in the North.
+A system of Sharecropping caused many blacks to live in abject poverty in the Southern States, as scores of Northern blacks were confined to public housing with few job opportunities.
 Schools and other facilities south of the so-called Mason-Dixon Line and parts of the Midwest were still segregated despite Supreme Court rulings.

-The march and other crucial events accelerated the passage of the historic Civil Rights Act of 1964 and the Voting Rights Act of 1965.
-People of color were no longer mandated to separate seating areas in restaurants or other establishments, for instance, or could receive care at any hospital.
+The march and other crucial events also accelerated the passage of the historic Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+People of color were no longer mandated to sit in separate seating areas in restaurants or other establishments, for instance, or could receive care at any hospital.
 It also improved housing for blacks and quickened the process of school integration.

 Although the March on Washington intended to make changes that the country desperately needed, it endured heartbreaking challenges.
 A month after the march, four little black girls lost their lives in a church bombing in Birmingham, Alabama.
 It brought men and women of all races to their knees.
-Two years later, in 1965, black protestors attempting to cross the Edmund Pettus Bridge in Selman, Alabama, on their way to the state capitol in Montgomery, were beaten mercilessly by State officials in an incident that became known as Bloody Sunday.
+Two years later, in 1965, black protestors attempting to cross the Edmund Pettus Bridge in Selma, Alabama, on their way to the state capitol in Montgomery, were beaten mercilessly by State officials in an incident that became known as Bloody Sunday.

 In the decades since that historic day in Washington, D.C., African Americans have enjoyed a standard of living their ancestors never dreamed possible in a nation smoldering with hate for its fellow man.
 Although there may be uncertainty about the future, many believe the best is yet to come.